sdegutis/immaculata.dev/site/public/guides/enabling-jsx.md

 import * as immaculata from "immaculata" import ts from 'typescript'

-const tree = new immaculata.LiveTree('site', import.meta.url)
+const tree = new immaculata.FileTree('site', import.meta.url)

 // only needed if you want importing .js to look for .jsx/tsx files registerHooks(immaculata.tryTsTsxJsxModuleHook)